 The surrounding mountains could be seen from Gruyere’s main street.
 And they make the old town look more lovely and charming.

-Standby at the Calvary Chapel in the heart of the city, and you’ll see the entire main street against the snow-capped mountains and lush green meadows in the background.
+Stand at the Calvary Chapel in the heart of the town, and you’ll see the entire main street against the snow-capped mountains and lush green meadows in the background.
 It’s a shutter-presser view, most lovely when it is not crowded and sunny.

 By the way, Gruyeres also has a castle, and along the way to it is the Chalet de Gruyeres.
 A lovely restaurant with a gorgeous facade.
 It’s the most popular restaurant in the town and perhaps the most beautiful building you can find in Gruyeres.